-We purchase fuel and obtain tires and related services from Bauer Built, Inc., or BBI.
-Jerry M. Bauer, one of our directors, is the chairman of the board and chief executive officer and the principal stockholder of BBI.
-We paid BBI \$562,000 in 2014, \$585,000 in 2013 and \$988,000 in 2012 for fuel and tire services.
-In addition, we paid \$1.4 million in 2014, \$1.6 million in 2013 and \$1.7 million in 2012 to tire manufacturers for tires that we purchased from the tire manufacturers but were provided by BBI.
+We purchase fuel and tires and obtain related services from Bauer Built, Inc., or BBI.
+Jerry M. Bauer, one of our directors, is the chairman of the board, chief executive officer and the principal stockholder of BBI.
+We paid BBI \$335,000 in 2015, \$562,000 in 2014 and \$585,000 in 2013 for fuel, tires and related services.
+In addition, we paid \$1.5 million in 2015, \$1.4 million in 2014 and \$1.6 million in 2013 to tire manufacturers for tires that were provided by BBI.
 BBI received commissions from the tire manufacturers related to these purchases.
 Other than any benefit received from his ownership interest, Mr. Bauer receives no compensation or other benefits from our business with BBI.

-We paid Durand Builders Service, Inc. \$495,000 in 2012 for various construction projects.
-We did not pay Durand Builders Service, Inc. for any services in 2014 or 2013.
-Larry B. Hagness, one of our directors, is the president and owner of Durand Builders Service, Inc. Other than any benefit received from his ownership interest, Mr. Hagness receives no compensation or other benefits from these transactions.
 We own a 45% equity interest in MWL, a third-party provider of logistics services to the transportation industry.
-We received \$8.5 million, \$8.2 million and \$9.7 million of our revenue for loads transported by our tractors and arranged by MWL in 2014, 2013 and 2012, respectively.
+We received \$5.0 million, \$8.5 million and \$8.2 million of our revenue for loads transported by our tractors and arranged by MWL in 2015, 2014 and 2013, respectively.
 Prior to deconsolidation effective March 28, 2013, these inter-segment revenues were eliminated in consolidation.
-Inter-segment revenue eliminated in consolidation was \$2.1 million and \$9.7 million in 2013 and 2012, respectively.
-As of December 31, 2014, we also had a trade receivable in the amount of \$920,000 from MWL and an accrued liability of \$466,000 to MWL for the excess of payments by MWL's customers into our lockbox account over the amounts drawn on the account by MWL.
+Inter-segment revenue eliminated in consolidation was \$2.1 million in 2013.
+As of December 31, 2015, we also had a trade receivable in the amount of \$204,000 from MWL and an accrued liability of \$4.3 million to MWL for the excess of payments by MWL's customers into our lockbox account over the amounts drawn on the account by MWL.